adrbtk/Exchange/README.md

-# Excange
+# Exchange rate viewer for ukrainian gryvnya
-Android currency viewer
+Android currency viewer which used open data from http://finance.ua